nathan-andosen/monorepo-library-demo/README.md

 __Work in progress...__

+## Current implementation

+* Using SolidJs to create custom elements
+* We use a playgroud app to develop on all the different components
+	* When developing, we do have HMR working
+* We can run a build that will output all the components to the directory /custom-elements/*.
+This will be used by other applications to import these components
+	* Currently we are not generating declartion files, this needs to be implemented.
+* I think we can still use slots in our Solid components
+* If we built things this way, we could build an item editor that could with be used as a custom element or a SolidJs app runing in an iFrame

 ## Possible approach

 * Build everything in SolidJs components, only expose the external components using custom elements so other applications can use them, for example: